honeycombio/refinery/config.md

 PeerBufferSize is the size of the queue used to buffer spans to send to peer nodes.

-Sets the size of the buffer (measured in spans) used to send spans to peer nodes.
+The size of the buffer is measured in spans.
-If the buffer fills up, performance will degrade because Refinery will block while waiting for space to become available.
+If the buffer fills up, then performance will degrade because Refinery will block while waiting for space to become available.
-If this happens, you should increase this buffer size.
+If this happens, then you should increase this buffer size.

 - Eligible for live reload.
 - Type: `int`